Beyond The Streets – Door of Hope

-The Axis Foundation’s donation of £5000 supports Beyond the Streets’ Door of Hope project offering hope, support and routes out of prostitution for women involved in on-street prostitution in the London Borough of Tower Hamlets in East London.
+In 2019, The Axis Foundation’s first donation of £5,000 supported Beyond the Streets’ Door of Hope.
+This project offers hope, support and routes out of prostitution for women in the London Borough of Tower Hamlets in East London.

 “Thank you for the generous donation… Your support will enable our Door of Hope team to continue to provide specialist support and genuine routes out for women involved in prostitution on the streets of the East End.
 You are ensuring that we can reach more women to offer consistency and a compassionate response to overcome the barriers they face.
 Thank you for standing with us, we are stronger with your support to tackle sexual exploitation in our community” – Josephine Knowles, Co-Director for Services

 In 2023, the Axis Foundation Trustees agreed to make another award – of £1,286 – towards Door of Hope.
 This second donation will cover the cost of personal alarms (to help the women feel safer when in the area at night), identity documentation (including replacement birth certificates to them to get a Citizens Photo ID card for free which means they can then access vital services such as benefits and housing) and personal toiletries (to ensure that women do not have to sell sex more frequently in order to purchase basic products like toothpaste, shampoo, shower gel, deodorant and sanitary towels).